+“I gotta go.
+Mum’s here.”
+Maryam said, smiling.
+She jogged ahead of us.
 “Bye!
-Congratulation again, Ella-Bella and Julia Jewel!”
-She called back and waved.
+Congratulations again, Ella-Bella and Julia Jewel!” she called back and waved.

 A few moments later, her mom’s Honda drove off with her.
 We continued walking down the pathway.
 “I have to go soon, too.
 Grams is expecting me early today.”
 I said.

 “My dad’s here anyway.”
 Ella said, running towards her Mazda, “See you tomorrow!”
 She called back.
 I smiled and waved at her.

 “Tomorrow!?”
 I shouted.